Youssef-Beltagy/Chicken-Coup/docs/index.md

 If you are writing routine for move, label your routine MOVEROUTINE.
 Do the same for all op-codes (ADDROUTINE, NOPROUTINE, etc.).

+Prepend all labels in your subroutines with the subroutine name to avoid conflicts.

 #### Git Rules